Bag of Genres for Video Retrieval: Abstract

 \section{Abstract}

-This paper presents a higher level representation for videos aiming at video genre retrieval.
-In video genre retrieval, there is a challenge that videos may comprise multiple categories, for instance, news videos may be composed of sports, documentary, and action.
-Therefore, it is interesting to encode the distribution of such genres in a compact and effective manner.
-We propose to create a visual dictionary using a genre classifier.
-Each visual word in the proposed model corresponds to a region in the classification space determined by the classifier's model learned on the training frames.
-Therefore, the video feature vector contains a summary of the activations of each genre in its contents.
-We evaluate the bag-of-genres model for video genre retrieval, using the dataset of MediaEval Tagging Task of 2012.
-Results show that the proposed model increases the quality of the representation being more compact than existing features.
+Often, videos are composed of multiple concepts or even genres.
+For instance, news videos may contain sports, action, nature, etc. Therefore, encoding the distribution of such concepts/genres in a compact and effective representation is a challenging task.
+In this sense, we propose the Bag of Genres representation, which is based on a visual dictionary defined by a genre classifier.
+Each visual word corresponds to a region in the classification space.
+The Bag of Genres video vector contains a summary of the activations of each genre in the video content.
+We evaluate the proposed method for video genre retrieval using the dataset of MediaEval Tagging Task of 2012 and for video event retrieval using the EVVE dataset.
+Results show that the proposed method achieves results comparable or superior to state-of-the-art methods, with the advantage of providing a much more compact representation than existing features.